 Why Upgrade to NCache newer versions

-Live Upgrade of NCache with Negligible Data Loss
+Live Upgrade with Negligible Data Loss

-The time it takes to manually upgrade software greatly reduces via live upgradation.
-You can use the Live Upgrade to clone data from your presently operating cache (known as the source cache) to the most recent cache (target cache) while the caches are still running.
+The time it takes to upgrade software manually reduces greatly via such updates.
+Thus, you can use the Live Upgrade feature to clone data from your presently operating cache (known as the source cache) to the new cache (target cache) while the caches are still running.
+With asynchronous data replication, clients connected to the source cache experience uninterrupted activity, even while data is being copied to the target cache.
+The source cache, meanwhile, continues to operate flawlessly and is unaffected by the change.

 How to Upgrade to NCache Live Version

 For instance, we have a 4-node cluster as explained in the diagram in the previous section.
 Take out two nodes (3 and 4) and install the latest version of NCache on them (target cache).
-The other two nodes (1 and 2) have an old version NCache installed (source cache).
+The other two nodes (1 and 2) have an old version of NCache installed (source cache).
 Both caches are identical in terms of name and configuration.
 This is an active-passive configuration.

 - Create a new bridge between these two clusters as explained on the Create Bridge page.